How works Microsoft Defender Threat Intelligence / Defender TI – and what is the difference between free and paid

 Compare WHOIS data

-WHOIS information is only available in Defender TI Premium.
-In Defender TI Free there is no additional WHOIS data available.
+Historic WHOIS information is only available in Defender TI Premium.
+In Defender TI Free there is only the latest record available in the WHOIS lookup.

 Defender TI shows the current Whois lookup and historical Whois lookups.
 Defender TI’s Whois History repository provides all known historical domain associations to Whois attributes based on the system’s observations.

-Part of Defender TI Premium is the reputation scoring.
+Part of Defender TI Premium is the reputation scoring model.
 Reputation Scores are determined by a series of factors.
 Microsoft explains the scoring based on the following order:

-Reputation Scores are displayed as a numerical score with a range from 0 to 100.
+Reputation Scores are displayed as numerical scores with a range from 0 to 100.
 An entity with a score of “0” has no known associations to suspicious activity or known indicators of compromise; a score of “100” indicates that the entity is malicious.